 - Redemptions: the number of gift cards used.

-- Supply costs: the cost of printing and designing your cards.
+- Supply costs: the cost of printing and designing (or outsourcing) your cards.

 - Marketing costs: the cost put into marketing your cards, be it through ads or printed materials.